HowardPeter/HowardPeter/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Nguyen Thien Phuoc.
-I am a DevOps learner at Van Lang University.
-I am interested in automation, deployment and configuration in software projects <br>
+I am a DevOps learner at Van Lang University, and interested in automation, deployment and configuration in software projects <br>
 ## 📫 How to reach me:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/phuoc-nguyen-thien)